 The new law passed due to passionate arguments from one specific brewery: Two Roads Brewing Company in Stratford, CT.
 Two Roads has the first license for this model and became the first taproom brewery in Connecticut.
 One of our homebrew shop customers, Broad Brook Brewing, applied and got their license two months ahead of us.
 So they are license number two.
 Firefly Hollow has the third license in the state for the taproom model.

-NP: So you had the licensing.
+NAN: So you had the licensing.
 At what point did you decide to launch the brewery?

-BC: This was back in 2012.
+BILL: This was back in 2012.
 Dana, Rich, and I made the decision that we were going to launch a brewery.
 How were we going to do this?
 All of my money was tied up in the homebrew shop.

 The homebrew shop had built have a large following of people who trusted us to help them with their beer and who appreciated our beer.
 We have a large network of friends and family, so we decided to use Kickstarter to show the viability of our business.
 We ended up raising almost $46,000 in 60 days.